semaphore-protocol/semaphore/README.md

 The core of the Semaphore protocol is in the [circuit logic](/packages/circuits/scheme.png).
 However, Semaphore also provides [Solidity contracts](/packages/contracts) and JavaScript libraries to make the steps for offchain proof creation and onchain/offchain verification easier.
 To learn more about Semaphore visit [semaphore.pse.dev](https://semaphore.pse.dev).

+> [!IMPORTANT]
+> Help Semaphore prosper by sharing your ideas with the PSE [acceleration program](https://github.com/privacy-scaling-explorations/acceleration-program).

 ## 📦 Packages

 <table>